oxdev03/pm2.web/README.md

 1. Fork the repository on GitHub.

-2. Create a new branch from the `develop` branch to work on your changes.
+2. Create a new branch from the `master` branch to work on your changes.

 3. Make your modifications and ensure they adhere to the project's coding standards.